About bloomdew

 My name is Molly Branch.
 I’m a clinically trained folk herbalist living on the New Hampshire Seacoast.

 With over ten years of studying herbalism and alternative healing modalities, my practice is an ever-evolving fusion of the Wise Woman Tradition, Vitalist Herbalism, Traditional Chinese Medicine, Ayurveda, Plant Spirit Medicine, and Astro-herbalism.
-I have been lucky enough to spend over ten years working at an herbal pharmacy in Portsmouth, NH which provided me with invaluable inside and experience in working with a wide array of people and a myriad of health concerns.
+I was lucky enough to spend over ten years working at an herbal pharmacy in Portsmouth, NH which provided me with invaluable inside and experience in working with a wide array of people and a myriad of health concerns.

 My current offerings include one-on-one consultations, workshops, and seasonal potions.